JohnSnowLabs/johnsnowlabs/docs/_posts/akrztrk/2024-12-10-umls_cpt_mapper_en.md

 ## References

-**CPT resolver models are removed from the Models Hub due to license restrictions and can only be shared with the users who already have a valid CPT license.
+**CPT mapper models are removed from the Models Hub due to license restrictions and can only be shared with the users who already have a valid CPT license.
 If you possess one and wish to use this model, kindly contact us at support@johnsnowlabs.com.**

 Trained on concepts from CPT for the 2024AB release of the Unified Medical Language System® (UMLS) Knowledge Sources: https://www.nlm.nih.gov/research/umls/index.html